hattorih/LogoDetection/README.md

 ## Requirement

 This code is tested with the following configuration:
-- Ubuntu 16.4 LTS
+- OS: Ubuntu 16.4 LTS
-- Python
+- Libraries: Python
-- Tensorflow
+- ML Framework: Tensorflow

 ## Usage